aomlomics/protocols/protocol_pcr_ssu12sv5v6_mifish.md

 | (OPTIONAL) Qubit |
 | Qubit Reagents | Qubit dsDNA Quantification Assay Kit | Invitrogen | 1 kit | |
 | Clear Qubit Assay tubes | 0.5 mL thin-walled, polypropylene tubes | Invitrogen | 98 | Must be correct tubes to allow for fluorometer to read concentration |

+- Description: E.g., "filter".
+- Product Name and Model: Provide the official name of the product.
+- Manufacturer: Provide the name of the manufacturer of the product.
+- Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
+- Remark: For example, some of the consumable may need to be sterilized, some commercial solution may need to be diluted or shielded from light during the operating procedure.

 ## STANDARD OPERATING PROCEDURE